postmanlabs/raml1-to-postman/README.md

 ### Validate

 This function is used to check whether or not this converter can be used for the given input.
-The input is a raml string.
-A valid raml string begin with a REQUIRED YAML-comment line that indicates the RAML version, as follows:
+The input is a RAML string.
+A valid RAML string begin with a REQUIRED YAML-comment line that indicates the RAML version, as follows:
 ```javascript
 #%RAML 1.0
 title: My API